 Today, 325,000 Danes aged 60+ are in employment.
-But what does it take to retain even more seniors in the workforce?
-We asked both employers and employees, and surprisingly, their views align.
-Companies are focusing on flexibility and on valuing their senior staff – two factors that employees themselves also prioritise highly.
+But what will it take to retain even more seniors in the workforce?
+We asked both employers and employees, and the two groups are surprisingly aligned.
+Companies are focusing on flexibility and on showing appreciation for their senior employees – two factors that employees themselves also value highly.

-Here’s what Danes say when asked what would make them stay one year longer in the labour market:
+Here’s what Danes say would encourage them to stay in the labour market for one additional year:

 As the figures show, Danes aren’t just dreaming of fewer hours and flexible schedules that allow them to leave early to pick up grandchildren.
 Engaging and meaningful work tasks are also a strong motivator for postponing retirement.